Major League Soccer: Stadiums

-FC Cincinnati made its MLS debut in 2019 at Nippert Stadium, the football home of the University of Cincinnati.
+FC Cincinnati made its MLS debut in 2019 at Nippert Stadium, the home of the University of Cincinnati football.
 The stadium had been home to FCC's USL Championship predecessor for all of its three seasons of play.
 The club moved within Cincinnati to the new TQL Stadium in 2021.
-Inter Miami began play in 2020 at Inter Miami CF Stadium, now known as DRV PNK Stadium, at the former site of Lockhart Stadium in Fort Lauderdale before opening Miami Freedom Park in the future.
-Nashville SC played the 2020 and 2021 seasons at an NFL facility, the Tennessee Titans' Nissan Stadium, before opening Geodis Park in 2022.
+Inter Miami began play in 2020 at Inter Miami CF Stadium, now known as Chase Stadium, at the former site of Lockhart Stadium in Fort Lauderdale before opening Miami Freedom Park in the future.
+Nashville SC played the 2020 and 2021 seasons at an NFL facility, Nissan Stadium, home of the Tennessee Titans, before opening Geodis Park in 2022.
 Austin FC opened Q2 Stadium for its first season in 2021.
 St. Louis City SC opened CityPark in November 2022, a few months before the club's first season in 2023.
+Construction of Eleven Park was tied to an application for an Indianapolis-based MLS team, initialized in 2024.

 Profitability and revenues

-Major League Soccer began to demonstrate positive signs of long-term profitability as early as 2004 with the single-entity ownership structure, salary cap, and the media and marketing umbrella Soccer United Marketing (SUM) all contributing towards MLS's financial security.
-As soccer-specific stadiums are built, ownership expands, and television coverage increases, MLS has seen its revenues increase while controlling costs.
+Major League Soccer began to demonstrate positive signs of long-term profitability as early as 2004 with the single-entity ownership structure, salary cap, and the media and marketing umbrella Soccer United Marketing (SUM) all contributing towards MLS' financial security.
+As soccer-specific stadiums were built, ownership expanded, and television coverage increased, MLS saw its revenues increase while controlling costs.

 Television coverage and revenue have increased since the league's early years.
 In 2006, MLS reached an 8-year TV deal with ESPN spanning the 2007–2014 seasons, and marked the first time that MLS earned rights fees, reported to be worth $7–8 million annually.
 In September 2012 the league extended its distribution agreement with London-based Media rights agency MP & Silva until 2014 in a deal worth $10 million annually.
 Total league TV revenues are over $40 million annually.
 In 2011, MLS earned $150 million when it sold a 25% stake in SUM.

 In early 2005, MLS signed a 10-year, $150 million sponsorship deal with Adidas for its jerseys and other equipment.
 In 2007, MLS teams started selling ad space on the front of jerseys to go along with the league-wide sponsorship partners who had already been advertising on the back of club jerseys, following the practice of international sport, specifically soccer.
 MLS established a floor of $500,000 per shirt sponsorship, with the league receiving a flat fee of $200,000 per deal.
 As of July 2014, sixteen teams had signed sponsorship deals to have company logos placed on the front of their jerseys (and another team is directly owned by its shirt sponsor), and the league average from jersey sponsors was about $2.4 million.
-All MLS teams have had jersey sponsors since February 2016.
 Sleeve sponsorship was introduced to MLS in the 2020 season, with the teams able to sell a 2 by 2 in section on the right arm where the league logo patch is normally positioned.